manuelkiessling/manuel.kiessling.net/content/deploying-symfony2-applications-to-amazon-aws-with-scalarium.md

 <h2>Prerequisites</h2>
 <p>
-In order to get your Symfony2 application running on Amazon AWS, you need an AWS account, a Scalarium account (correctly set up with your AWS credentials), and a Github account to host your Symfony2 application and your custom Chef recipes.
+In order to get your Symfony2 application running on Amazon AWS, you need an AWS account, a Scalarium account (correctly set up with your AWS credentials), and a GitHub account to host your Symfony2 application and your custom Chef recipes.
 This tutorial assumes that you are already familiar with managing EC2 clusters with Scalarium.
 It’s tested to work with Symfony 2.0.4 on Ubuntu 11.04 instances.
 </p>

 <h2>Overview</h2>